A Wild-horse trim

 The difficulty with trimming this way is that often the bars have overgrown "on purpose" to protect a sole that has been trimmed and is too thin.
 If so, you will find that the bars "overgrow" again very quickly to protect the sole.
 The horse may be quite sore after the trim and need temporary pads for a few days, and should wear hoof boots for trail riding.

-2) (The "less-obvious" but probably better method) Leave the overgrown bars as they are -- the only trimming you will do at the first trim is to remove wall flares, level and possibly shorten the heels, and apply a mustang roll.
+2) (The "less-obvious" but probably better method) Leave the overgrown bars as they are.
+The only trimming you will do at the first trim is to back up a forward-flared toe and wall flares, and level and perhaps shorten the heels.
 If the bars have overgrown to help protect a thin sole, they will often flake away by themselves as soon as the sole has grown thick enough.
 Pete Ramey reports that this takes about a month, and that horses are not sole-sore in the meantime.

 However, if you live in a wet climate and there is a fungus infection in the frog, you do need to treat the fungus so the frog can grow.
 A wide, healthy frog helps to push contracted heels apart and allows the bars to straighten.

-When the hoof has become concave (about 1/2 to 3/4 inch [10-18 mm] deep at the point of frog) and the horse is able to go on gravel with no soreness, you can shift to a maintenance trim.
+Front feet regain concavity, almost overnight, when the forward-flared toe wall has grown straight, with a tight laminar connection, from the coronet to the ground.
+When the hoof becomes concave (about 1/2 to 3/4 inch [10-18 mm] deep at the point of frog) and the horse is able to go on gravel with no soreness, you can shift to a maintenance trim.

 Horses that live on lush grass, Cushings horses, or insulin-resistant horses may always need the strong mustang roll (white line strategy trim) described above.
 And they may always need boots for trail riding.

--- Mustang roll only to the water line -- see photos of mustang feet on Hoof Shape page.
+-- Mustang roll (or vertical cut) to the middle of the water line -- see photos of mustang feet on Hoof Shape page.

 -- Bars generally will not need trimming if the horse gets enough movement to wear them.